baofzhang/openmm_bedam_plugin/README.md

 The last two steps may need superuser access depending on the installation target.
 It is recommended to to build the plugin under a `virtualenv` environment to install the python modules without superuser access.

-Important Notes for Installation

-Right now, the OpenMM 6.2.0 shows several errors when one installs the BEDAM plugin.

-1 After installing OpenMM, when one install BEDAM plugin, it shows the sfmt/sfmt.h is missing.
-One has to manually copy the sfmt folder to openmm/include/openmm/reference/

-2 After installing OpenMM, when one install BEDAM plugin, it shows the lepton/lepton.h is missing.
-One has to manually copy the lepton folder to openmm/include/openmm/opencl/

-3 When one runs 'make PythonInstall', it shows RPMD has errors.
-One has to manually disable several statements in the file BEDAMPluginWrapper.cpp in the folder build_openmm_bedam_plugin/python/ .

-The required disabled statements are as follows
-1

-//static void *_p_OpenMM__RPMDIntegratorTo_p_OpenMM__Integrator(void *x, int *SWIGUNUSEDPARM(newmemory)) {
-  //return (void *)((OpenMM::Integrator *)  ((OpenMM::RPMDIntegrator *) x));
-  //}

-2

-/*  {&_swigt__p_OpenMM__RPMDIntegrator, _p_OpenMM__RPMDIntegratorTo_p_OpenMM__Integrator, 0, 0},*/

-Otherwise, one can not successfully install BEDAM plugin

 ## Test

 ```

 cd example
-export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<openmm_dir>/lib
+export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:<openmm_dir>/lib:<openmm_dir>/lib/plugins
 python test.py

 Notes:

 1 the dmsreader.py in the example/ is the required file, this file can read two dms files into the openmm system.
-2 the example is calculating the binding energy for bcd and benzene with lambda equals to 1.0 and with HCT implicit solvent model.
+2 the example calculates the binding energy of a beta-cyclodextrin/benzene complex in implicit solvent.
 The dms files in the example/ have already been added the HCT parameters.

 ```